jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 With the [timescaledb extension][tsdb_extension], we can store the raw data as events and build materialized views to track the downloads per gem, version, and day.

-The `timescaledb` extension will help to ingest the data into the database and build the materialized views to track the downloads.
+The `timescaledb` extension will help ingest the data into the database and build the materialized views to track the downloads.

 ## Advantages of using TimescaleDB

-While the actual solution is very lean and works well, it's not optimized for time-series data.
-It's not exploring the full potential of the data because the way the data is being saved.
+While the actual solution is very lean and works well, it's not optimized for timeseries data.
+It's not exploring the full potential of the data because of the way the data is being saved.

-Time series data is about events that happen over time.
-The data is stored in a way that allows to query and aggregate the data efficiently.
-It allows you to understand user behavior and track the growth of the downloads, the rush hours, and the most popular gems.
+Timeseries data is about events that happen over time.
+The data is stored in a way that allows querying and aggregating data efficiently.
+It allows you to understand user behavior and track the growth of downloads, the rush hours, and the most popular gems.

-We'll also be able to detect anomalies and build a dashboard to track the downloads in real-time.
+We'll also be able to detect anomalies and build a dashboard to track the downloads in real time.

 The main advantage of using TimescaleDB is that it's PostgreSQL.
-You just speak SQL and that's it.
+You just speak SQL, and that's it.
 You can use the same tools and libraries you're used to.

-Now, let's break down the POC and build the ingest pipeline to track and build statistics around the downloads.
+Now, let's break down the PoC and build the ingest pipeline to track and build statistics around the downloads.

 Let's start with the plain logs we have: